TroubleKavindu24/Career-guidance-app/README.md

 This component focuses on empowering students with strong artistic and creative abilities by guiding them toward technology-integrated creative careers such as UI/UX Design, Game Design, Multimedia Arts, and Creative Development.
 The system evaluates creative skills using adaptive assessments and portfolio-based analysis.
 Based on the results, it recommends personalized career paths and skill-building courses, allowing users to grow from beginner to expert in their chosen creative domain.

+## 🔢 **Functions**

+---

-Function 1: Adaptive Quiz & Creative Skill Categorization This function delivers an adaptive quiz system that evaluates users based on their performance in creativity-based tasks such as visual design understanding, storytelling, innovation, and problem-solving.
+### **Function 1: Adaptive Quiz & Creative Skill Categorization**

+This function delivers an adaptive quiz system that evaluates users based on their performance in creativity-based tasks such as:

+- Visual design understanding
+- Storytelling
+- Innovation
+- Problem-solving

 Users are assessed progressively from easy to hard levels.

+**Key Mechanics:**
-Initial Skill Diagnosis: Easy-level questions identify baseline creative aptitude.
+- **Initial Skill Diagnosis**: Easy-level questions identify baseline creative aptitude.

-Adaptive Progression: Users are promoted to medium and hard-level questions based on their correct responses, or reverted to easier levels if they struggle.
+- **Adaptive Progression**: Users are promoted to medium and hard-level questions based on their correct responses or reverted to easier levels if they struggle.

-Creative Tier Classification: After the quiz, users are placed into one of Three tiers:
+- **Creative Tier Classification**: After the quiz, users are placed into one of three tiers:
-Intermediate → Advanced → Expert
+  - Intermediate
+  - Advanced
+  - Expert

+---

-Function 2: Portfolio Analysis & ML-Driven Recommendation This function allows users to submit creative portfolios (e.g., designs, sketches, mockups) which are analyzed using computer vision and scoring logic.
-Combined with quiz performance, this data feeds into a trained ML model to recommend courses and career paths that align with both skill level and creativity profile.
+### **Function 2: Portfolio Analysis & ML-Driven Recommendation**

+This function allows users to submit creative portfolios (e.g., designs, sketches, mockups), which are analyzed using computer vision and scoring logic.
+Combined with quiz performance, this data feeds into a trained ML model.

+**Steps Involved:**
-Portfolio Upload: Users upload samples of their creative work (images, PDFs, videos).
+- **Portfolio Upload**: Users upload samples of their creative work (images, PDFs, videos).
+- **Creative Pattern Recognition**:

-Creative Pattern Recognition: OpenCV and TensorFlow are used to detect innovation, style consistency, and design language.
+  - Uses OpenCV and TensorFlow to detect:
+    - Innovation
+    - Style consistency
+    - Design language
+- **Career Path Matching**:

-Career Path Matching: The system applies collaborative filtering to suggest careers pursued by similar creative profiles (e.g., Visual Designer, Game Artist, UI Developer).
+  - Uses collaborative filtering to suggest career paths followed by similar creative profiles, such as:
+    - Visual Designer
+    - Game Artist
+    - UI Developer

+---

-Function 3: Progressive Skill Growth & Auto-Upgrading As users complete recommended Udemy-style courses and upload completion certificates, the system automatically tracks their progress and upgrades their tier level.
+### **Function 3: Progressive Skill Growth & Auto-Upgrading**

+As users complete recommended courses (e.g., from Udemy) and upload completion certificates, the system automatically tracks their progress and upgrades their creative tier level.

+**Core Features:**
-Skill Upgrade System: Completion of learning objectives (e.g., courses, tasks) results in promotion to the next creative level.
+- **Skill Upgrade System**: Completion of learning objectives results in promotion to the next creative level.

-Final Stage: Once users reach the “Expert” level, the system finalizes career recommendations and visualizes a roadmap toward job roles aligned with creative industries.
+- **Final Stage**: Upon reaching the “Expert” level:
+  - The system finalizes career recommendations.
+  - A personalized roadmap toward relevant job roles is visualized.

+---

 ## 💡 **Key Features**

-Creative Adaptive Quiz: Dynamically adjusts question difficulty and creativity challenge based on user performance.
+- **Creative Adaptive Quiz**: Dynamically adjusts question difficulty and creativity challenges based on user performance.
-Portfolio-Based Analysis: Leverages image and pattern recognition for skill scoring.
+- **Portfolio-Based Analysis**: Leverages image and pattern recognition for skill scoring.
-Tiered Skill Classification: Categorizes users from Novice to Expert based on performance.
+- **Tiered Skill Classification**: Categorizes users from Novice to Expert based on performance.
-Career Path Recommendation: Suggests personalized tech-career tracks in creative domains.
+- **Career Path Recommendation**: Suggests personalized tech-career tracks in creative domains.
-Roadmap Visualization: Shows visual journey from learning to career alignment.
+- **Roadmap Visualization**: Shows visual journey from learning to career alignment.
-Auto-Level Upgrades: Recognizes completed courses and updates user skill level.
+- **Auto-Level Upgrades**: Recognizes completed courses and updates user skill level.

+---

 ## 🛠️ **Technologies Used**

-Frontend: React native, Tailwind CSS (for responsive and creative UI design)
+- **Frontend**: React Native, Tailwind CSS (for responsive and creative UI design)
-Backend: Node.js, Flask (Python) for quiz engine, portfolio analysis, and ML integration Machine Learning: TensorFlow & OpenCV for creative pattern analysis Recommendation System: Surprise library (collaborative filtering) Database (optional): MongoDB or Firebase to store user profiles, quiz scores, and portfolio links
+- **Backend**: Node.js, Flask (Python) for quiz engine, portfolio analysis, and ML integration
+- **Machine Learning**: TensorFlow & OpenCV for creative pattern analysis
+- **Recommendation System**: Surprise library (collaborative filtering)
+- **Database (optional)**: MongoDB or Firebase to store user profiles, quiz scores, and portfolio links
-API: Flask REST API for frontend-backend communication
+- **API**: Flask REST API for frontend-backend communication

 ## 🔧 **Setup Instructions**